obodo-app/RSEssentialsXC/README.md

 - Swift Package Manager (SPM) - `https://github.com/rursache/RSEssentialsXC`

-**Note**: Versions up to v1.1.3 supports Xcode 12.x, however you need Xcode 13 for v1.1.4 and newer
+**Note**: Versions up to v1.1.3 supports Xcode 12.x, however you need Xcode 13 for v1.1.4 and newer **Note 2**: There is no Mac Catalyst slice on RSEssentialsXC, if you need Mac Catalyst support ask for access to RSEssentials

 ## Setup
 - In your `Info.plist` add the key `NSCameraUsageDescription` with value `We are using the camera to scan QR codes` (or anything you see fit)